BioCom-Lab/AIGS/README.md

 Since the program involves a large number of matrix operations, we recommend using Matlab version for faster clustering and visualization.

 #### DEBUG
-If you encounter any issues while running our code, please do not hesitate to contact us at 12035009@zju.edu.cn.
+If you encounter any issues while running our code, please do not hesitate to contact us at thni@zju.edu.cn.
 We will be more than happy to assist you.